 3. 2008 – Democratic candidate Barack Obama became the first colored president of the US

-We often focus on the politics, education, and job opportunities in the country.
-But there are some fun facts about the USA too.
+We often focus on the country's politics, education, and job opportunities.
+But one should be aware of other fun facts about the USA too.

-2. It is the only country in the world that has all the five climates zones of the Earth.
+2. It is the only country in the world with all five climate zones of the Earth.
 The climate zones include dry, tropical, continental, temperate, and polar.

 4. The largest office building in the world is the Pentagon in the USA.
 The corridors run for seven miles reaching twice the length of the Empire State Building.